 Call us to book an appointment with our experienced relationship counsellor

 We are fortunate to have an exceptionally qualified relationship counsellor on our team here at Inner Melbourne Clinical Psychology.
 Dr Mariel Sanchez-Rockliffe has extensive training in Gottman Marital Therapy and Emotion Focused Therapy for couples.
 Her practical approach creates a safe and comfortable environment in which to explore difficulties and realise positive change.

-To book an appointment with Mariel call our client support team on 9376 1958 or complete our online booking form here.
+To book an appointment with Mariel call our support team on 9376 1958 or complete our online booking form here.